esl/MongooseIM/doc/advanced-configuration/general.md

 * **Default:** none, this option is mandatory.
 * **Example:** `default_server_domain = "my-xmpp-domain.com"`

-This domain is used as a default when one cannot be determined, for example in some cases when serving multiple XMPP domains.
+This domain is used as a default when one cannot be determined, for example when sending XMPP stream errors to unauthenticated clients.

 ### `general.language`
 * **Scope:** global